Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-Writer Carmen Kuntz heads to Hardy Lake Provincial Park between Bala and Gravenhurst, Muskoka, and give trail running a try.
+Writer Carmen Kuntz heads to Hardy Lake Provincial Park between Bala and Gravenhurst, Muskoka, to give trail running a try.

 Located directly off Hwy 169 just east of Torrance, Hardy Lake Provincial Park encompasses 765 hectares of publicly-accessed land that surrounds Hardy Lake and backs onto Lake Muskoka.
 A hidden gem in the provincial park system, even in colder months the scenery here will take your breath away.